caesarmu/MuScripts/README.md

-% Some Scripts For Vasp
+% Some Scripts by YW Mu
 % Yuewen Mu
 % May.
 14, 2016

 # Scripts4VASP